 On September 5 this year, the Global Sri Lankan Forum conducted a public seminar titled ‘Geneva Resolution and Federalism as it is Today.’
 It focused on the Sri Lankan co-sponsored Geneva Resolution projected on the backdrop of the recently concluded visit by the Secretary-General of the United Nations, Ban Ki-moon.
 The discussion featured Rear Admiral Sarath Weerasekara (Rtd.), Mr. Shamindra Ferdinando, a veteran journalist of The Island, Mr. Manohara Silva PC, Mr. Gomin Dayasiri PC and Mr. Mohan Samaranayake, the former Head of the UN Information Centre in Colombo.

 “The war we fought was not against another country, but against a terrorist organization.
 They were not a group of thugs with machetes.
 Instead they had a conventional Army, a Naval and Air wing, as well as a proper command and control structure supported by separatist diaspora in the West.”
+The Rear Admiral went on to compare the Sri Lankan conflict to the American Civil War where the situation that arose was between ‘a group that would wage war rather than let the union survive and another group that would accept war rather than let the union fall.’

 “The dilemma faced by us was nothing different.
 The Sri Lankan troops had no option other than to accept war as the LTTE was all out to battle, and only former President Mahinda Rajapaksa had the political will to defeat it.”